SeisoLLC/easy_infra/docs/Technical Details/index.rst

 Version
 ^^^^^^^

-``version`` is where you can specify which versions of tool you want to include when you're buliding an ``easy_infra`` image.
+``version`` is where you can specify which versions of tool you want to include when you're building an ``easy_infra`` image.
 This is what is maintained by this project's automated maintenance scripts, and it is parsed into build arguments which are passed into the container image building process.

 Version Argument